the-Jinxist/golang-backend-masterclass/README.md

 Day 25: Used a custom gomock matcher to make sure we pass the arguments with the right values to the endpoint.

 Day 26: We learnt about how Paseto is better than JWT for authentication.

+Day 27: Created the JWT maker file.
+This file implements our abstract token creator interface